 The barrier island was purchased in 1886 by industrial titans, but it’s now a state park deeded to the citizens of Georgia and legislated to remain affordable and family friendly.
 Jekyll Island has played a variety of roles through the years: Blackbeard the pirate hid nearby; seabirds seek sanctuary at its marshes and beaches; and fertile shrimping grounds help fuel the seafood industry.

 Here’s a tip for pilots: Leave your worries and hectic schedule behind.
 Instead, pack an island attitude, beach supplies, and a set of golf clubs or fishing poles.
-After landing, ask airport manager and retired Boeing 777 commercial pilot Richard Van Iderstyne about renting one of his two-, four-, or six-person Red Bug electric golf carts.
+After landing, ask about renting one of the Red Bug electric golf carts that seat up to six.
 That’s all you’ll need to explore the island’s pine- and oak-forested interior, its teeming marshland, or the eight miles of pristine shoreline that begin about a half-mile east of Runway 18/36.

 Stepping onto Jekyll Island is like stepping back in time.
 The island’s limited development helps preserve wildlife and its natural beauty.
 About two-thirds of the island is protected from residential and commercial development, leaving about 10 miles of uncluttered beaches and no high-rises.
 However, there are a few modern conveniences.
 The center of the island was recently updated with a convention center, a few souvenir shops, an Irish sports bar, and a hotel.
 A fantastic local market stocks almost everything a beachgoer might need—from spicy jams to barbecue, and from milk to sandwich meats.
 Locally brewed Jekyll Island beer and southern wines command a large presence.